-And that's how the disciples were stuck - standing watching and watching and watching, unable or unwilling to acknowledge that that part of the faith journey was over.
+But that's also where the disciples got stuck - standing watching and watching and watching, unable or unwilling to acknowledge that that part of the faith journey was over and not yet fully aware that a totally new phase had already begun.
 How often does that happen to Christians today?
 How often do today's "friends of God" get stuck looking back at the "glory" days of the first exciting encounter with Christ, unable or unwilling to acknowledge that it is time to move on, to stop staring back and wishing it could be the way it used to be?
 Sadly, too often.
 Too often we get stuck standing there looking at the vanished dot of what used to be, frozen in inaction, not daring to accept that things have changed and that a new response, new actions, new tasks and challenges lie before us, just like the disciples that day in Jerusalem as Jesus ascended into heaven.

 But that wasn't the end of the story, it was only the intermission between Scroll 1 and Scroll 2.
-The two men in white robes (wonder if they were the same two who were at the empty tomb?) jolted the disciples out of their skyward-gazing reverie.
+The two men in white robes (I wonder if they were the same two who were at the empty tomb?) jolted the disciples out of their skyward-gazing reverie.
 With their rhetorical question, "why are you just standing there with your mouth open staring at nothing?' they reminded the disciples not only that Jesus was coming back but also that he had given them a job to do in the meantime.
 "You will be my martyrs - witnesses - in Jerusalem, in all Judea and Samaria, and to the ends of the earth."
 That's a big job, indeed!
 That's a tough, challenging, life-long job to which they have been called, but Jesus also promised them that the Holy Spirit would come upon them, giving them the strength to accomplish this big job, giving them the guidance and wisdom to lead them through all the confusions and challenges they would face.
 So, the disciples had their marching orders, had the promise of Holy help to accomplish all that they had been called to do, and yet there they were standing like tourists staring with rapt faces up into the sky.
-No wonder they were given an angelic shove to stop looking up, to stop looking back, and to start gettting on with the tasks at hand in the Kingdom.
+No wonder they were given an angelic shove to stop looking up, to stop looking back, and to start getting on with the tasks at hand in the Kingdom.